AuDigitalHealth/lingo/docs/design/technologies.md

 - Managing forms for creating or editing medical terminology
 - Displaying complex hierarchical data structures in an intuitive manner
 - Providing interactive features for tasks like concept authoring or review processes

+#### NPM

+NPM is the package manager for JavaScript.
+It's used in Lingo to manage front-end dependencies and build scripts.

+#### TypeScript

+TypeScript is a superset of JavaScript that adds static typing to the language.
+It's used in Lingo to provide type safety and improve code quality in the front-end codebase.

+#### Cypress

+Cypress is an end-to-end testing framework for web applications.
+It's used in Lingo to automate testing of the user interface.